Sodium Bentonite Clay Granular - Civil Engineering Grade - Pottery - Pond Sealer

-Bentonite is used in foundry, metallurgy, well drilling slurry, oil, agriculture.
+Sodium Bentonite is commonly used for sealing ponds, lakes, landfill sites, lagoons etc (see below).
+It is used in foundries, metallurgy, well drilling slurry, oil, agriculture.
 Bentonite is also used in chemical industry, environmental protection, zoology construction, ecological construction, building, paper making, textile.
-Bentonite also can be used in printing & dyeing, ceramics etc. This clay is Civil Engineering grade and suitable for use in engineering projects.
+Bentonite also can be used in printing & dyeing, pottery and ceramics etc. This clay is Engineering grade and suitable for use in engineering projects.

 When bentonite is mixed with water, the water molecules will enter between the clay plates, forcing them apart.
 While the plates are dispersed, the bentonite slurry becomes quite fluid.
 However, on standing the particles become oriented with the negative surfaces of the plates being attracted to the positive edges.
 Viscosity increases and a gel is formed – a reversible effect known as thixotropy.

 (Al, Fe0.67 Mg0.33) Si4O10(OH)2Na,Ca0.33

 - Sealing ponds, lakes and landfills (more information below)

 - Making green sand for sand casting aluminium (used between 5 and 11%)

 - Used as a binding agent in iron ore production.